olange/hamster-to-harvest.py/README.md

 # Hamster to Harvest

-A utility script to migrate Hamster time tracking entries to Harvest.
+A utility script written in Python to migrate [Hamster](http://projecthamster.wordpress.com/about/) time tracking entries to the [Harvest](https://www.getharvest.com) time tracking web service.

 ## Installation